USB: Universal-Scale Object Detection Benchmark: Benchmark Protocols of USB

 We describe the motivation of our training protocols with Table~\ref{table:training_protocols_comparison}, which compares existing protocols (A and B) and novel protocols (C and D).
 Protocol A is the current standard training protocol within 24 epochs, popularized by successive detectors, Detectron~\cite{Detectron2018}, and MMDetection~\cite{MMDetection}.
 This protocol is fair but not suitable for slowly convergent models (\eg, DETR~\cite{DETR_ECCV2020}).
 Protocol B is lawless without any regulations.
 Participants can train their models with arbitrary settings suitable for them, even if they are unfair settings (\eg, standard training for existing methods and longer training for proposed ones).
 Since object detectors can achieve high accuracy with long training schedules and strong data augmentation~\cite{SpineNet_CVPR2020, EfficientDet_arXiv, SimpleCopyPaste_CVPR2021}, participants can buy stronger results~\cite{GreenAI_CACM2020}.

-Both existing protocols A and B have advantages and disadvantages.
-Neither is appropriate.
-Thus, we considered novel protocols to bridge them.
+Since both existing protocols A and B have advantages and disadvantages, we considered novel protocols to bridge them.
 We first defined multiple divisions for training epochs, inspired by weight classes in sports.
 This Protocol C enables fair comparison in each division.
 Participants can select divisions according to their purposes and resources.
 However, we cannot compare models across divisions.
-To resolve this, we then came up with an idea: introducing backward compatibility like the Universal Serial Bus, resulting in Protocol D. As described above, \emph{our protocols introduce a completely different paradigm from existing limited or unfair protocols.} To the best of our knowledge, \emph{our protocols are the first ones that satisfy the five requirements in Table~\ref{table:training_protocols_comparison}.}
+To resolve this, we propose Protocol D by introducing backward compatibility like the Universal Serial Bus.
+As described above, \emph{our protocols introduce a completely different paradigm from existing limited or unfair protocols.}

+The training protocols mainly target resource-intensive factors that can increase the required resources 10 times or more.
+This decision improves fairness without obstructing novel methods and practical settings that researchers can adopt without many resources.
+We do not adopt factors that have large overlaps with inference efficiency, which has been considered in many previous studies.